 First, understand it is completely normal to feel nervous, scared, rattled and overwhelmed when you are learning something new.
 You are in good company, every single person who has ever stretched beyond their comfort zone has felt nervous too.
 Pause and think about that for a minute.

 Second, give yourself permission to be awful, at the start.
+It's the only way you will improve!

 It’s true, becoming a new entrepreneur means you must learn new things and you have to stick with them, get over the hurdles and build your skills.
 It will take time before you can reach mastery.
 Give yourself permission to be just plain terrible and then learn from the experience.
 Next, practice and practice some more.
 Keep showing up doing that thing you’re not any good at.
-Soon you won’t be awful, you’ll be mediocre 😉 and eventually with time you will get good.
+Soon you won’t be awful, you’ll be mediocre 😉 and eventually, you will get good.

 One of the byproducts of giving yourself permission to be terrible at the beginning.
 You won't feel nervous for long.
 You may even find you enjoy learning and growing.